COVID-19 novel coronavirus

 - People with symptoms of acute respiratory infection should practice cough etiquette: maintain distance, coughing or sneezing into a tissue or your elbow and then performing hand hygiene

-- Stay at home if you feel unwell and contact your doctor or Healthline
+- Stay at home if you feel unwell and contact your doctor (GP) or Healthline

-It’s quite normal to feel distressed and experience symptoms of stress during this time.
-The lock-down, media coverage & public discussion of COVID-19 may start to affect you and your mental well-being.
+It has been quite a stressful time over the last 3 months and it is quite normal to feel distressed or to experience symptoms of stress during this time.
+The lock-down, economic issues, media coverage & public discussion of COVID-19 may start to have an effect on you and your mental well-being.

 If any ITC student would like to chat with us about how you are feeling, please feel free to contact an ITC staff member.
 Also, here are some tips for managing your own mental well-being from the Ministry of Health: